Eurovision Young Musicians: Hosting

 Most of the expense of the contest is covered by commercial sponsors, the host broadcaster, and contributions from the other participating broadcasters.
 The contest is considered to be a unique opportunity for promoting the host country as a tourist destination.
-The table below shows a list of cities and venues that have hosted the Eurovision Young Musicians, one or more times.
+The table below shows a list of cities and venues that have hosted Eurovision Young Musicians, one or more times.
 Future venues are shown in italics.
 With 6 contests, Austria and its capital, Vienna have hosted the most contests.
 It has also shared two venues with the Eurovision Song Contest (Edinburgh's Usher Hall, which hosted both the 1972 song contest and the 2018 Young Musicians; and Bergen's Grieg Hall, which hosted both the 1986 song contest and the 2000 Young Musicians).